allmight05/Time-Series-Project/README.md

     jupyter notebook "Time series Project.ipynb"

+    Run the Notebook Cells:
-    Run the notebook cells sequentially to see the full analysis and modeling process.
+    Execute the cells sequentially to see the full analysis, modeling, and forecasting process.

 Project Structure

-    Time series Project.ipynb: Main notebook that documents the entire process from data preprocessing to model evaluation.
+    Time series Project.ipynb: Main notebook that documents the entire process from data preprocessing to model evaluation and forecasting.

 Contributing